Nuitka/Nuitka/Developer_Manual.rst

 Limitations for now
 -------------------

-- The collection of value friends will not have a history and be mutated as the processing goes.
+- The collection of value friends will have a limited history only and be mutated as the processing goes.

-  We will see, if we need any better at all.
-One day we might have passes with more expensive and history maintaining variants, that will be able to look at one variable and decide "value is only written, never read" and make something out of it.

 - Only enough to trace "ctypes" information through the code